Breadcrumb

 3. What resources will help me get started if my research requires IRB approval?

-Visit the Get Help page of the Human Subjects Office website for additional information about training and educational resources.
+Visit the Get Help page of the Human Subjects Office website for additional training and educational resources.

 4. What are the training requirements?

-All investigators proposing to conduct human subjects research at the University of Iowa (UI) or at the Iowa City VA Health Care System (VAHCS), and their research team members, are required to complete human subjects protection training in the CITI Program.
-For UI researchers this is a one-time training requirement.
-Follow the instructions in the UI CITI Program Users Guide (under Training Requirements) to ensure completion of the required training and to affiliate with the UI if you completed CITI training at a previous institution.
+For UI researchers, this is a one-time training requirement.
+Follow the instructions in the UI CITI Program Users Guide (under Training Requirements) to ensure completion of the required training and proper UI affiliation if you completed CITI training at another institution.

-There are other trainings available in the CITI program, as needed, such as refresher courses, Good Clinical Practice (GCP) and Responsible Conduct of Research (RCR).
+Additional CITI trainings are available as needed, such as refresher courses, Good Clinical Practice (GCP), and Responsible Conduct of Research (RCR).

 5. What should I expect after I submit?

-Your application will be reviewed by administrative support staff prior to review by an IRB Chair or the convened board.
-During the IRB review process, forms may be routed back through HawkIRB workflow with questions or requests for clarification.
-You will receive an email when the form is routed back.
-The IRB review process will resume when you route the form back to the IRB through workflow.
+Administrative support staff will review your application before it is sent to an IRB chair or the convened board.
+During the review process, forms may be returned through HawkIRB workflow with questions or requests for clarification.
+You will receive an email when action is required.
+The IRB review process will resume when you return the form to the IRB through workflow.

-Or you may select a commercial or external IRB.
-See the Human Subjects Office website for guidance about Relying on Another IRB or using the single IRB model with the UI as the Lead IRB.
+You may also select a commercial or external IRB.
+See the Human Subjects Office website for guidance about relying on another IRB or using the single IRB model with the UI as the lead IRB.

-Depending on the risks posed to potential subjects, your projects will be reviewed by one of the three Types of IRB Review:
+Depending on the risks to subjects, your projects will be subject to one of the three types of IRB review:

-See the Metrics page of the Human Subjects Office website to see median processing times by IRB, review type and form type.
+See the Metrics page of the Human Subjects Office website for median processing times by IRB, review type, and form type.

 6. What are my responsibilities related to human subjects research compliance?

-Oversight: Investigators, Department Executive Officers, and Faculty Advisors of student Principal Investigators make agreements/assurances with the IRB about oversight and conduct of the research.
-The Investigator is responsible for the quality and accuracy of HawkIRB submissions, training and supervision of research team members, ensuring the conduct of the study as approved by the IRB, and compliance with IRB and institutional policies and procedures.
+Principal investigators, department executive officers (DEOs), and faculty advisors of student principal investigators make agreements with the IRB about oversight and conduct of the research.
+The principal investigator is responsible for the quality and accuracy of HawkIRB submissions, training and supervision of research team members, ensuring the conduct of the study as approved by the IRB, and compliance with IRB and institutional policies and procedures.

-Continuing Review: The IRB is required to review and approve all research projects that are more than minimal risk at intervals appropriate to the degree of risk to subjects, but not less than once a year
+The IRB must review and approve all research projects that are more than minimal risk at intervals appropriate to the degree of risk to subjects, but not less than once a year.

 See the Reportable Events page of the Human Subjects Office website and the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 19.B (Reportable Events).

-7. What if I am using UIHC clinical services in my human subjects research?
+7. What if I am using UI Health Care clinical services in my human subjects research?

-Research investigators who conduct studies that involve clinical services at UI Health Care* must participate in required research billing compliance processes and procedures.
-The procedures streamline and centralize the research billing process, and address the risks associated with inappropriate billing to Medicare and other third-party payers.
+Researchers who conduct studies that involve clinical services at UI Health Care* must follow required research billing compliance processes and procedures.
+The procedures streamline and centralize billing and address the risks associated with inappropriate billing to Medicare and other third-party payers.

-For more information, go to the Research Billing Compliance page on The Point.
+For more information, go to the Research Billing Compliance page.

-* University of Iowa UI Community Medical Services, Inc. clinics, UI Clinical Outreach Services clinics, Child Health Specialty clinics, and Student Health
+* Includes University of Iowa Community Medical Services, Inc. clinics, UI Clinical Outreach Services clinics, Child Health Specialty clinics, and Student Health

-The UI Health Care Record of Consent policy requires documentation of study participation in the UIHC medical record for research that involves physical intervention (e.g., cheek swab, blood draw, investigational drug, etc.) or specimen collection.
-Read more in the Record of Consent FAQ and in the UIHC policy (IM-MR-6.21) on The Point.
+The UI Health Care Record of Consent policy requires documentation of study participation in the medical record for research involving physical intervention (e.g., cheek swab, blood draw, investigational drug, etc.) or specimen collection.
+Read more in the Record of Consent FAQ and in the UIHC policy (IM-MR-6.21) on The Loop.

-8. Will I be monitored after my approval?
+8. Will the IRB monitor my project after my approval?

-All human subjects research projects may be subject to review at any time.
-View detailed information about IRB Compliance Monitoring on the Human Subjects Office website and in the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 11.E (Compliance Monitoring).
+All human subjects research projects may be reviewed at any time.
+See detailed information about IRB Compliance Monitoring on the Human Subjects Office website and in the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 11.E (Compliance Monitoring).

 9. How do I close a HawkIRB application?

-First, determine whether you should close your study and read the instructions for how to submit a Project Closure form.
-Once a human subjects project is closed, no future research related activity can occur.
+Determine whether you should close your study and review the instructions for submitting a Project Closure form.
+Once a project is closed, no research-related activity can occur.

 Submit the Project Close form via HawkIRB.